logoresized

 • It facilitates employee acquisition and engagement, especially Gen Y & Z

-Should your team require any assistance with FI (brand and product) positioning, marketing, communications and sustainability branding, please contact our Global Banking, Markets, Corporate & Institutional Banking team at info@corpmediapl.com
+Should your team require any assistance with FI (brand and product) marketing, communications and sustainability branding, please contact our Global Banking, Markets, Corporate & Institutional Banking team at info@corpmediapl.com

 About the Author